SpaceXpanse/SpeXID/doc/rest.md

 ## Server State

-XID exposes its internal state (e.g. what block it is synced to) through the API endpoing `/state`.
+SpeXID exposes its internal state (e.g. what block it is synced to) through the API endpoing `/state`.
 The result is simply a JSON value corresponding to the result of [`getcurrentstate`](rpc.md#getcurrentstate), excluding the `gamestate` field.